nishantwrp/personal-site-v1/README.md

 # Source Code

 ## About
 This is a responsive website designed with the help of VueJS Frontend Framework along with Vuetify UI Framwork as a Material Design UI.
-Axios is also used to fetch the max rating of the user using Codeforces API.
+Axios is also used to     fe  t  c  h  the max rating of the user using Codeforces API.

 ### Technical Stack
 - VueJS Frontend Framework